aquova/pico8/README.md

     - A "3D" demo made in the style of *Wolfenstein 3D*.
 - Simon Says
     - A Simon Says clone made for another Tweet Jam.
+- Sixlets
+    - A puzzle game where you try to match like-colored tiles to clear them.
 - Snowman
     - A snowman themed puzzle game made while avoiding relatives at Christmas.
 - Starmoo Valley
     - A birthday gift to an online friend, full of weird in-jokes.

+## Misc.

+Also included is a modification of the Aseprite Pico-8 palette file which includes the 16 secret colors.
+Simply place the `pico8-ex-palette` folder along with the other Aseprite palettes to install.